Nsustain/.github/profile/README.md

 open-source developers
 who were trying to do something good for the environment and sustainability.
-We knew there are a lot of problems that need our help, but the problem was that we didn't know where to find them.
+Since there are so many environmental problems, we wanted to help in any way we can, but we couldn't.
+That was the problem.

 <br>

 ***Why did we create Nsustain?***<br>
-We made what we needed, and that is Nsustain, an open-source community where anyone who works closely with the environment such as farmers, environmentalists, or scientists can communicate with open-source developers who are willing to help out for the environment and sustainability ❤️
+In order to solve environmental problems, we need somebody that works closely with the environment to keep working with us not only to show us what and where the problem is on the first place, but also to tell us if our solution actually worked or not.
+The problem was that it's hard for regular people like us to meet people who can do this for us.
+Thus, we created Nsustain.

 <br>

 ***What does Nsustain mean?***<br>
 E[<b>n</b>]vironment and
 [<b>sustain</b>]ability.
+Nsustain is a website where anyone working closely with the environment such as farmers, environmentalists, or scientists can come ask for help in solving the environmental problems they had encountered while working closely with the environment.

 <br>
 <br>